-- Storehouse of energy.
+- A storehouse of energy.

 - Present in many plants, mainly in seeds.

-Main constituent of vegetable oil (typically mono unsaturated) and animal fat (typically mono saturated).
+The main constituents of vegetable oil (typically mono unsaturated) and animal fat (typically mono saturated).

 They can be called heterolipids.
 They are esters of fatty acid with alcohol with additional groups also.
 Example- Phospholipid, glycolipid etc.